pkiraly/patterns-of-translations/README.md

 * Péter Király

 encoding of isPartOf field:
-* [positive number]: the current record is part of a publication with that ID.
+* `[positive number]`: the current record is part of a publication with that ID.
 It is a poem, a short story etc. in an anthology, a journal issue etc.
-* -1: monographic works
+* `-1`: monographic works
-* -2: anthology
+* `-2`: anthology